matthieukern/atom-epitech-norm/README.md

 ## Config
 * Auto Activate On C Source: Auto activate the norm-compliant style on C source files.
+* Auto Activate On Cpp Source: Auto activate the norm-compliant style on Cpp source files.
+* Auto Activate On Makefile Source: Auto activate the norm-compliant style on Makefile source files.

 ## Todo
 * Adapt the plugin to Makefiles.